-The Jiang'an District, which is where our Wuhan Tiandi project is located, is in the city center of Wuhan within the Hankou area.
+The Jiang'an District, in which our Wuhan Tiandi project is located, is in the city center of Wuhan within the Hankou area.
 Hankou is the political, trading and economic center of Wuhan.
-According to the Wuhan Statistical Yearbook 2010, Jiang'an District covers an area of 64.24 square kilometers and in 2009 it had a population of approximately 767,300, or about 8% of the overall Wuhan population.
+According to the Wuhan Statistical Yearbook 2011, Jiang'an District covers an area of 64.24 square kilometers.
+In 2010, Jiang'an had a resident population of 895,635, or 9.2% of the overall Wuhan population, according to the 2010 Population Census.